PLEASE READ "The Audition Process: Step by Step" FIRST to better understand the FAQS!

 Q. Once my child is in, do they get to stay at NWSA?

-A. Students must be passing their arts classes in order to stay at NWSA.
-Students must have a C average in academic classes in order to perform at NWSA and participate in field trips, etc...related to their arts classes.
+A. Students must be passing their Arts major class(es) in order to stay at NWSA.
+Students must have a C average in academic classes in order to perform at NWSA and participate in field trips, etc...
+Attending a Magnet school is a privilege, and the Magnet Compact can be revoked (and the student can be sent back to their home school) if they have serious behavior issues.

 Also, Middle School students MUST pass an audition in 8th grade in order to stay at NWSA for High School.
 There is not a guarantee that a student will pass their 8th grade audition.
 Students from inside and outside of NWSA have to pass the same audition.
 The audition is purely based on the portfolio review or audition score, and class grades/performance plays no role in whether or not the student passes.
 Current Middle School students at NWSA are advised to focus on improving their skills and getting feedback from teachers in middle school in order to pass the more challenging high school audition.
 Even new 8th grade students who just passed an audition for admittance will still have to audition for 9th grade.